ADGEfficiency/creative-writing-with-gpt2/README.md

 ```

-## Train
+## Fine Tuning

-You can train your own model as well:
+You can fine-tune your own model as well:

 ```shell
 $ python train.py harry